Josephine Starte

 Josephine Starte is a British-Australian actor, writer and improviser.
 Winner of the NoBudge Best Actress award, Josephine’s performances have been called `very cool’ by showrunner Joey Soloway (Transparent), `very funny’ and ‘deliciously random’ by Time Out.

-Recent credits include filming the romantic lead role in upcoming Australian independent film Moonrise over Knights Hill; and being one half of the inaugural female cast of Potted Potter with a transfer to Toronto.
+Recent credits include a lead role in upcoming Australian satirical feature film Moonrise Over Knights Hill, and being one half of the inaugural female cast of the Oliver nominated Potted Potter, with transfers to Canada and the United States.

-Josephine starred in her play Killing It, directed by RSC Fellow Lily McLeish for Vault festival, which received all 4 and 5 star reviews.
+Her play Killing It, directed by RSC Fellow Lily McLeish for Vault Festival, received all 4 and 5 star reviews.
 A Younger Theatre called it ‘Breathtaking, beautiful theatre … Starte shines in this role, exhibiting both acerbic wit and impressive depth – truly one to watch’.
 A blend of stand-up comedy and surreal family tragedy, it was also longlisted for The Bruntwood Prize at Manchester Royal Exchange.

-A lover of improv on film and on stage, Josephine co-created the cult web-series Special Guests with Jeffrey Khan and Toby Parker Rees, and is one third of GUM Improv, nominated for Best Comedy Group by Phoenix Remix.
+A lover of improv on film and on stage, Josephine co-created the cult web-series Special Guests with comic Jeffrey Khan and director Toby Parker Rees (On The Edge, Channel 4), and is one third of GUM Improv, nominated for Best Comedy Group by Phoenix Remix.